Need fresh thinking? Help is a few keystrokes away.

 Some companies stage their own event outside of the conference activities, such as an invitation-only dinner or a social affair at a local restaurant or nightclub.

 Do media outreach

 In addition to potential clients, be sure to extend a hand to the many media representatives who frequently attend technology trade shows.

-Exhibitors are usually provided contact information for all conference attendees, including the media.
+Exhibitors are usually provided with contact information for all conference attendees, including the media.
 This will enable to you to contact media influentials prior to the event.
-Send them a special invitation offering a “sneak peek” of your new product.
+As part of your media relations strategy, send influencers a special invitation offering a “sneak peek” of your new product.
 Consider extending a media exclusive.

 Here are some easy-to-implement ideas to help make an impact.

 - Don’t hand out business cards.
 Instead, distribute free thumb drives loaded with media-rich information.